mschwerhoff/pp20-terminology/terminology.md

 :   Property of a system: "nothing bad ever happens".
 Can be violated in finite time.
 Exceptions, absence of deadlocks, and mutual exclusion are typical safety properties.
 Will be formally defined in Formal Methods using temporal logic.

 sequential execution time
-:   T<sub>1</sub>.
-The time that is required to perform some work on a single processor.
+:   T<sub>1</sub>: The time that is required to perform some work on a single processor.

+sequential part
+:   Part of a given program that can't be executed in parallel.
+Limits the maximum speedup.

 scalability
 :   In our context: By how much can a program be parallelized.
 What is the maximum speedup that can be achieved, given an infinite amount of processors.
 See "speedup".